Collecting Data for Reading and Math Goals

 - Given specially designed instruction and reading material at his instructional level (provide instructional level), the student will demonstrate understanding of the materials by obtaining at least a 75% (or rubric score of 3-Proficient), on three out of four reading comprehension probes.

-Data should be regularly collected from timed probes, curriculum based and standardized tests, and other formative and summative assessments to establish baselines and set achievable goals.
+Data should be regularly collected from timed probes, curriculum based and standardized tests, and other formative assessments to establish baselines and set achievable goals.

 1. Math Computation